tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 2. Assign an instance name from this configuration to each instance using ``storage.tarantool.embed.args`` to each embedded store.

-Example configurations of three |tcm| instances that start with embedded Tarantool-based store instances and form a cluster from them:
+Below are example configurations of three |tcm| instances that start with embedded Tarantool-based backend stores and form a cluster from them:

 *   First instance: